 A search function that shows instant results and that gives you the opportunity to sort by content types and date ranges will most likely speed up your daily operations.

-Why shouldn’t you be able to handle basic operations for images and videos in your CMS?
+Why shouldn’t you be able to handle basic operations for e.g. images in your CMS?
 Cropping, resizing, and rotating images should be possible in the CMS itself, and will save you a lot of time.

-Whether it’s an analytics tool, a SEO tool, a creative tool, or something else entirely, your CMS should be open and flexible enough to install such tools or at least let your developers build an integration.
+Whether it’s an analytics tool, a SEO tool, a creative tool, a database, security measures, or something else entirely, your CMS should be open and flexible enough to install such tools or at least let your developers build an integration.

-An effective CMS will most likely not be the first CMS of your organisation, and neither will it be the sole digital platform inhouse.
-Integrations with legacy systems of the CRM and ERP mantle will happen, and again your effective CMS should be flexible enough to handle these kinds of bilateral connections with APIs or similar tools.
+An efficient CMS will most likely not be the first CMS of your organization, and neither will it be the sole digital platform inhouse.
+Integrations with legacy systems like CRM and ERP will therefore most likely be a necessity.

 The handling of legacy systems lets your CMS become a member of the family, so to speak, and allows it to function perfectly on top of complex systems.
 Make sure your CMS is up for the task.